Subscribe to The Dirt e-newsletter

 PPK stands for “post-processing kinematic.”
 The difference with PPK workflows is how we process base station data for correction and accuracy.

-After the flight is over, those two sets of GPS data are matched up using the photo timestamp.
-Then the initial, less-than-accurate onboard GPS data is corrected, giving precise geotags for the imagery
+After the flight is over, those two sets of GPS data are matched up using the photo timestamp and the initial, less-than-accurate on-board GPS data is corrected, giving precise geotags for the imagery